 Located on Raiatea, an island in the Pacific Ocean, 30km from the main town Uturoa, Vaihuti Fresh is a fast-developing organic farm.
-We spend a month woofing there in March 2019.
 The farm is founded in 2013 by 4 friends, 2 associates and 2 manager-associates, Thierry and Paul.
 Thierry is both a surfer and a oceanographer.
 His job leas him to find out first hand the progressive disappearance of the ocean biodiversity and the threats to the corals of the polynesian islands.
 Eventually, it is those observations as well as his love for the sea that lead him to take the leap into permaculture, producting healthy food in the absence of chemicals that end up in the ocean.
 Paul is a teacher but also self-taught in many fields, a seasoned fisherman and also passionate about working with the earth, it is naturally that he turns to a healthy agriculture for his own sake but also that of the children and both the terrestrial and marine environment.

 Both trained in permaculture at Geoff Lawton, a famous permaculturist in Australia, they prepare the project during 2 years on a 23ha land.
 The challenge is huge, growing veggies in a tropical climate, hot and humid, with super strong rains.
 The land is mostly slopy with terraces that can be improved and set-up.
 The permaculture principles, a design science, are applied to distribute the cultivated areas and the fruit trees.
 Swells are created to place fruit trees and terraces are further flattened to create the cultivated areas.
 The cultivable area reaches nearly 8ha – though when we are there about 3-4ha are cultivated following a very destructive rainy season.